-Milestone Deadline 1 Complete Transaction of purchase of land in North East Avalon, Negotiated NL where the production facility is to be built.
-2 Application for federal and provincial Federal Production License production/distribution/sales licenses (including for greater Application - Submitted and clarity, the production license under the federal Cannabis Act currently in the Review and and licences from NLC) Security Clearance Stage.
-Provincial Retail Licenses - Upon receipt of Federal production license or approved joint venture with an approved licensed producer from another province.
-3 Re-zoning of land for proposed site of Production Facility. a.
-Submitted a.
-Application for re-zoning received by City of St. John's b. estimated receipt Prior to or Receipt of re-zoning confirmation from City of St. John's on August 31, 2018 4 Receipt and continued maintenance of provincial TBD by NLC based on receipt of distribution/sales license Federal production license or approved joint venture with an approved licensed producer from another province.
-5 Environmental assessment: a. environmental assessment a.
-Application for final environmental assessment from application to be submitted prior the Province; and to or on August 31, 2018. b.
-Receipt of final environmental assessment from the b. environmental assessment Province receipt expected prior to or on September 15, 2018 6 Completion of Design Development of Production Facility August 31, 2018 7 Completion of design of Production Facility March 31, 2019 8 Commencement of construction of the Production Facility, Fall 2018 including full mobilization of the construction site.
-9 Progress monitoring of construction of the Production Facility; a.
-Fall 2019 a.
-50% completion (based on progress of construction of b.
-Summer 2020 the Production Facility); c.
-Fall 2020 b.
+Milestone Deadline 1 Complete Transaction of purchase of land in North East Avalon, NL where the production facility is to be built.
+Negotiated 2 Application for federal and provincial production/distribution/sales licenses (including for greater clarity, the production license under the federal Cannabis Act and licences from NLC) Federal Production License Application - Submitted and currently in the Review and Security Clearance Stage.
+Provincial Retail Licenses - TBD by the Provincial Government of Newfoundland and Labrador.
+3 Receipt and continued maintenance of provincial distribution/sales license TBD by Provincial Government of Newfoundland and Labrador and the NLC.
+4 Environmental assessment: a.
+Application for final environmental assessment from the Province; and b.
+Receipt of final environmental assessment from the Province a. environmental assessment application to be submitted prior to or on December 31, 2018. b. environmental assessment receipt expected prior to or on Feb 15, 2019 5 Completion of design of Production Facility March 31, 2019 6 Commencement of construction of the Production Facility, including full mobilization of the construction site.
+April 2019 7 Progress monitoring of construction of the Production Facility; a.
+50% completion (based on progress of construction of the Production Facility); b.
 Substantial Completion; and c.
-Final completion and commissioning of the Production Facility 10 Health Canada inspection Fall 2020 11 Receipt and maintenance of license form Health Canada at Fall 2021 least in respect of production, sale/provision, possession, shipping, transportation, delivery and destruction of dried marijuana, cannabis oil, marijuana plants and marijuana seeds.
+Final completion and commissioning of the Production Facility a.
+Fall 2019 b.
+Summer 2020 c.
+Fall 2020 8 Health Canada inspection Fall 2020 9 Receipt and maintenance of license form Health Canada at least in respect of production, sale/provision, possession, shipping, transportation, delivery and destruction of dried marijuana, cannabis oil, marijuana plants and marijuana seeds.
 In particular, the federal license shall be in accordance with the federal Cannabis Act and for production of non-medical cannabis in a category appropriate for the expected size of the Production Facility and required minimum production once the Production Facility completed and is operational.
-12 Production of at least 4,000 kg (or Equivalent) of Cannabis at Fall 2021 the Production Facility 13 Production of at least 8,000 kg (or Equivalent) of Cannabis at Fall 2022 the Production Facility 14 Production of at least 12,000 kg (or Equivalent) of Cannabis at Fall 2023 the Production Facility
+Fall 2021 10 Annualized production of at least 6,000 kg (or Equivalent) of Cannabis at the Production Facility Year end 2021 11 Annualized production of at least 8,000 kg (or Equivalent) of Cannabis at the Production Facility Year end 2022 12 Annualized production of at least 12,000 kg (or Equivalent) of Cannabis at the Production Facility Year end 2023 13 Annualized production of at least 16,000 kg (or Equivalent) of Cannabis at the Production Facility Year end 2024